Dr. Matthew Paldy, PhD, LP

 Who Seeks Burnout Therapy?

-Many clients are not in visible crisis—they are functioning, respected, and outwardly successful.
+Many of my clients are not in visible crisis—they are functioning, respected, and outwardly successful.
 The strain is internal: chronic pressure, isolation at the top, and a sense that one’s worth is tied entirely to performance.

 Hypothetical Case Example